a-ws-m/ygo-draft/README.md

 In Winston Draft, cards are arranged into piles.
 On your turn:
 1. Look at the first pile
 2. Choose to either take that pile or pass to the next pile
-3. If you pass on all piles, you must take a card from the top of the deck
+3. If you pass on all piles, you must take a card from the top of the pool deck
 4. After your selection, add a card from the deck to each pile you passed

 ### Rochester Draft